-The rhomphaia (or rhomphaea) of Antiquity was a weapon of the Thracians, which consisted of a long straight or slightly curved (sickle-shaped) blade mounted on a long wooden shaft.
-If the rhomphaia was sickle-shaped, the edge was located on the inner (concave) side of the blade.
-Especially the curved rhomphaia belonged to the group of spears and rapiers with scythe blade (kopis, falcata, falx etc) which were used by various peoples of the ancient Mediterranean (Iberians, Celtiberians, Greeks, Thracians, Etruscans, Lycians, Carians, Lydians, Phrygians, Dacians and others).
+Modern researchers of medieval military history often wonder what was the nature of the Byzantine weapon called ‘rhomphaia’?
+The rhomphaia (or rhomphaea) of Antiquity was a weapon of the Thracians, which consisted of a long straight or slightly curved sickle-shaped blade mounted on a long wooden shaft.
+If the rhomphaia was sickle-shaped, the cutting edge was located on the inner (concave) side of the blade.
+Specifically the curved rhomphaia belonged to the group of spears and swords with scythe blade which included the kopis, the machaira, the falcata, the falx and others which were used by various peoples of the ancient Mediterranean that is to say the Iberians, Celtiberians, Greeks, Thracians, Etruscans, Lycians, Carians, Lydians, Phrygians, Dacians and others.
 Their original source is unknown and sometimes the researchers try to locate it.
-My opinion is that they are products of polygenesis.
+Our opinion is that they are products of polygenesis.

 Straight and slightly curved blades of ancient Thracian rhomphaiae, from excavations.

-Two more examples of Byzantine rhomphaiae.
+Two more examples of Byzantine rhomphaiae (spathion and paramerion respectively).

 Finally, I also note the Byzantine Greek tendency to archaism in the national, political and military terms, for example they often used to call Scythians the Sarmatians, the Huns, the Turkic peoples and generally the nomads, sometimes they used to call Gauls or Celts generally the Western Europeans and other anachronistic archaisms, while the use of Latin military terms which no longer had their actual Latin meaning is well known.
 The Byzantine rhomphaia was very probably one of those cases of archaism.